sophie-de-jong/GameOfLifeBMP/README.md

 # GameOfLifeBMP
-A project which aims to explore bitmap files and the Game of Life algorithm.
+A project which aims to explore bitmap files and the Game of Life algorithm by Micheal Conway.